Visiting Hours

 Cath Lab

-• Two support persons, over the age of 16, at a time are permitted to accompany the patient to the clinical care area.
+• Two support persons at a time are permitted to accompany the patient to the clinical care area.

 • Special requests should be addressed with the charge nurse or nurses caring for the patient.